Post-Pandemic Teaching: 5 Things to Remember

 Edtech tools are interesting on their own, however, when used to carry out learning objectives within a lesson plan, these become pedagogically useful, can help teachers save time with grading, and can engage and excite students in the learning process.

 Use these lesson plans to get started with a wide variety of edtech tools such as Flip, Padlet, and Storybird.
 Do not be nervous to use gaming-based edtech tools such as Minecraft and Roblox for your lessons too!
-If you feel like you are learning on the job using edtech tools, consider training to become a Google Certified Educator
+If you feel like you are learning on the job using edtech tools, consider training to become a Google Certified Educator.

 By being flexible and ready to pivot instruction while also humanizing learning experiences, integrating culturally responsiveness, and leveraging edtech tools, teachers will be able to help students continue to learn, develop, and grow in a post-pandemic world that supports them academically, socially, and personally.

-Dr. Stephanie Smith Budhai is an associate clinical professor in the department of Teaching, Learning, and Curriculum at Drexel University, in Pennsylvania.
-She holds a Ph.D. in Learning Technologies and K-12 teaching certifications in Technology Education, Instructional Technology and Business, Computers, Information Technology, Special Education and Elementary Education.
-She is also the 2021 Emerging Leader for the Society for Information Technology and Teacher Education (SITE) and the 2017 ISTE Awardee for Excellence in Teacher Education.
-Dr. Smith Budhai is a Nearpod, and VoiceThread Certified Educator.
-Dr. Smith Budhai has more than a decade of online teaching experience, and has published myriad books, articles, and invited editorials surrounding the use of technology and online learning in education.
-Her publications include:
+Dr. Stephanie Smith Budhai is faculty member in the College of Education and Human Development at the University of Delaware, focusing on Educational Technology, Learning Design, and Justice-centered Pedagogies.
+She holds two national education technology leadership positions on the Information Technology Council and as Chair of the Culture and Climate Committee for the Society for Information Technology and Teacher Education (SITE).
+She holds a Ph.D. in Learning Technologies, and a M.S. in Information with a specialization in Library and Information Science, and K-12 teaching certifications in Technology Education, Instructional Technology and Business, Computers, Information Technology, Special Education and Elementary Education.
+Dr. Smith Budhai is the 2021 SITE Emerging Leader and the 2017 ISTE Awardee for Excellence in Teacher Education.
+She is also a Nearpod, and VoiceThread Certified Educator.
+Dr. Smith Budhai has more than a decade of online teaching experience, and has published myriad books (two have been translated into Arabic), articles, and invited editorials surrounding the use of technology and online learning in education.
+A few of her book publications include:

 - Leveraging Digital Tools to Assess Student Learning